MLOps-OpenAPI/arch-diagrams/use-cases/6b-data-eval.md

-# Use Case 6: Data Test and Evaluation
+# Use Case 6: Data Evaluation

 ## Description

-As a data engineer, I want my curated datasets tested and evaluated so that I can have confidence in the data.
+As a <a href='https://github.com/MLOps-OpenAPI/arch-diagrams/blob/main/README.md#data-engineer'>data engineer</a>, I want my curated datasets evaluated so that I can have confidence in the data.

 ## Inputs

-Data card; curated data; metadata for transforms; ground truth labels if available
+* Data card*
+* Curated data*
+* Metadata for transforms*
+* Ground truth labels

+\* = required inputs

 ## Output

 Data test report

 ```mermaid